 - Technical AGI safety research outside AI - Richard Ngo, 2019

-- Artificial Intelligence and Global Security Initiative Research Agenda - Centre for a New American Security, no date
+- Artificial Intelligence and Global Security Initiative Research Agenda - Centre for a New American Security, 2017

 - A survey of research questions for robust and beneficial AI - Future of Life Institute, no date